top of page

 "Tears of a Clown" written by Smith and Harris is one of the most beautiful gestures of "Iron Maiden" in its entire glorious career.
 The melancholy song was written about the depression and suicide of actor Robin Williams in 2014.
 The lyrics are a kind of farewell to the band members from him and are probably the best that was written for the album.
 It is a simple song, but at the same time very intimate and moving.

 We continue with the melancholy atmosphere with the bluesy solo which opens "The Man of Sorrows", which sounds to us like it was taken from a ballad of "Scorpions".
 The guitar work of Dave Murray, who also co-wrote the song with Harris, especially his Legato technique, is simply perfect and unprecedented.
-His playing also determines the general atmosphere of this melancholy song, which is a direct continuation of the previous one, both musically and lyrically, and is the corridor that will accompany us towards the epic end of the album.
+His playing also determines the general atmosphere of this melancholy song, which is a direct continuation of the previous one, both musically and lyrically, and is the corridor that will accompany us toward the epic end of the album.
 This is the place to sort out that this song has nothing to do with the song of the same title from Bruce's solo career, from the 1997 album "Accident of Birth".

 The highlight of this album is the amazing work that completes it.
 "Empire of the Clouds" is a wild 18-minute piece written exclusively by Bruce Dickinson.
 The song in which Dickinson also plays the piano for the first time, tells the story of the British airship "R101", which crashed in northern France on October 5, 1930, during its maiden flight.
 During the recording, Dickinson read the crash report of the R101 and it gave him the idea for the song.
 He composed the piece on Steinway's grand piano in the studio, inside a soundproof glass box, during the breaks the band took during the recording sessions.
 According to Adrian Smith, Dickinson worked on the song for about a month on his own and it was a big challenge for the rest of the band members who later had to learn it and follow Dickinson's piano, just from the instructions he gave them along with producer Kevin Shirley.
 Nicko McBrain is experimenting with a variety of percussions, including a gong to recreate the airship crash.